 Office Professional Plus 2010 with Service Pack 2

 Other editions of Office cannot protect documents and emails by using a Rights Management service.
-For these editions, Azure Information Protection is supported for classification only.
-Consequently, labels that apply protection do not display to users on the Azure Information Protection bar or from the Protect button (classic client) or Sensitivity button (unified labeling client) on the Office ribbon.
+For these editions, Azure Information Protection is supported for classification only, and labels that apply protection are not displayed for users.

-For information about which Office editions support the protection service, see Applications that support Azure Rights Management data protection.
+For more information, see Applications that support Azure Rights Management data protection.

 Firewalls and network infrastructure

-If you have a firewall or similar intervening network devices that are configured to allow specific connections, the network connectivity requirements are included in the Office article, Office 365 URLs and IP address ranges.
-See the Microsoft 365 Common and Office Online section.
+If you have a firewalls or similar intervening network devices that are configured to allow specific connections, the network connectivity requirements are listed in this Office article: Office 365 URLs and IP address ranges > Microsoft 365 Common and Office Online.